Vercel / Next.js

 npm install @inception-agents/vercel

-Enter your API key when prompted.
-Select all environments (Production, Preview, Development) or just Production.
+Select all environments (Production, Preview, Development) or just Production when prompted.

 # .env.local